Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Car Seat Placement in 3D

 with $Q\in\mathbb{S}^{16}_{+}$, $R\in\mathbb{S}^{8}_{+}$, and $Q_N\in\mathbb{S}^{16}_{+}$ being positive semi-definite.
 In addition to the collision-avoidance and velocity constraints enforced in the open-loop planning problem, affine constraints on the joint accelerations are imposed.

-\paragraph{{Implementation details}} The software implementation follows that of the open-loop planning problem.
+\paragraph{Implementation details} The software implementation follows that of the open-loop planning problem.
 To reduce computation time, we crop the point cloud to exclude the front and trunk of the car.
 This also reflects the real-world scenario in which a LiDAR sensor mounted on the robot end effector is unlikely to perceive the entire environment.
-Similar to the \gls{mpc} experiments on the mobile robot, we limit the maximum number of iterations to a small number (eight).
-The control sampling interval and the discretization interval are both set to 100\,ms.
+The maximum number of iterations is set to eight, and both the control sampling and discretization intervals are 100\,ms.

-\paragraph{{Results}} The top of Fig.~\ref{fig:sia20d_car_seat_mpc} shows that the computation time for solving the \glspl{ocp} remains below the control sampling interval.
+\paragraph{Results} The top of Fig.~\ref{fig:sia20d_car_seat_mpc} shows that the computation time for solving the \glspl{ocp} remains below the control sampling interval.
 The computation time gradually increases and reaches its peak at approximately 62\,ms when the seat passes through the car door.
 Similar to the open-loop planning, signed distances greater than zero are not computed and are plotted as zeros.
 The signed distance, evaluated only at the control sampling frequency, has a minimum value of \mbox{-2.2\,mm}.